nick-strohm/SatisfactoryMod.Net/README.md

 Join the [`Satisfactory Modding server`](https://discord.gg/QzcG9nX) to talk about SatisfactoryModLoader, SatisfactoryMod.Net or Satisfactory Modding in general.

 ## Download & Installation
-Not download available yet.
+No download available yet.
 You have to build it from source.

 ## Documentation
 No documentation available yet.